Friday, February 27, 2026

 So Joseph died at the age of a hundred and ten.
 And after they embalmed him, he was placed in a coffin in Egypt.

-Placing a child on one's knees was probably a ritualistic way of symbolizing adoption.
+Placing a child on one's knees was probably a ritualistic way to symbolize adoption.

-Joseph, like his fathers before him, look to the covenant promise of the land of Canaan.
+Joseph, like his fathers before him, looked to the covenant promise of the land of Canaan.
 He wishes that his body eventually be taken back to that land.

 So ends the book of Genesis.
 The book of Exodus will follow the descendants of Jacob, centuries later, as the tribe grows into a million or more.